gr41n/insideOutTest/README.md

 # insideOutTest
-Tool to automate the process of testing what traffic and data can get from inside of the network, out.
+Haven't quite finished work on this one.
+It was a tool to automate the process of testing what traffic and data can get from inside of the network, out.
+Goal was to test the following...

-This is a personal project for me to learn some more Python skillz so keep in mind that there may be much better/faster ways to accomplish some of the features of this tool.
-For example, this will scan all 65535 ports on a server which is quite slow in Python.
-I may change this script in the future to do something differently.

 Feature Goals:
 - External Port Scan